-Description: This ensures that MHDC has updated information for the upcoming grant year, including staff contact information, office location(s), hours of operation, and any other relevant information.
+Description: This ensures that MHDC has updated information for the upcoming grant year, including staff contact information, office location(s).
 Please note that the information provided will be used to conduct scheduled and unscheduled site visits.
+Form will be submitted via the Grant